INSTRUCTION FOR AUTHORS

 General Rules

-Since a double-blind peer review process is implemented in our journal, no information revealing the identity of the author(s), such as names, institutions, acknowledgments, etc., should be included in any sections other than the cover page.
+As the journal operates a double-blind peer review system, any information that may reveal the identity of the author(s)—such as names, affiliations, or acknowledgements—must not be included in any part of the manuscript other than the title page.

 Our journal accepts articles in the following types;